ChrisJAdamek/cryptoTools/README.md

 3. **Discord Mobile** --> Post your EVM address using the channel `#apprentice-applications`.

-*Successful Applications: 1 MATIC (for gas), 1 CryptoTool NFT.*
+*Successful Applications: 1 MATIC (for gas), 10 BUCKS.*

 [Detailed Instructions]

 ## Level 1 - First-Day Apprentice
 It's your first day on the job.
 The message in Discord's `#welcome`channel tells new joiners to head to the `#apprentice-lounge` channel.
-It's locked (token gated) to anyone without a CryptoTool NFT.
+It's locked (token gated) to anyone without 10 BUCKS.

 Tools and Tasks:

 1. **Discord Mobile** --> follow the instructions in `#colab-land` to request access to `#apprentice-lounge`

-3. **Metamask Mobile** --> Sign the message from ColabLand to prove you own the CryptoTool NFT
+3. **Metamask Mobile** --> Sign the message from ColabLand to prove you own 10 BUCKS.

-*Level 1 Completion Bonus = 10 BUCKS*
+*Level 1 Completion Bonus = 10 BUCKS, 1 CryptoTool NFT*

 ## Level 2 - Joining the Union
 You see a message in the Discord `#apprentice-lounge` channel about joining the newly established ToolUnion.
-A membership costs 10 BUCKS.
+A membership costs 20 BUCKS.
 You decide to join.

 Tools and Tasks:

 1. **Metamask Mobile** --> follow the instruction in `#apprentice-lounge` to apply to join the ToolUnion.

-*Level 2 Completion Bonus = 15 BUCKS*
+*Level 2 Completion Bonus = 30 BUCKS*

-## Level 3 - Over Qualified
+## Level 3 - Over Qualified (Optional)
-A

-**TutorialDAO Discord** --> You must access the members only channels in the TutorialDAO Discord [TutorialDAO Discord Server](https://discord.gg/...).

-*Bonus on promotion to Level 3 = 10 Points and 1 Crypto Tool NFT*
+You notice in Discord that the `#qualified-lounge` channel is now open to you.
+It is locked for anyone without 30 BUCKS.
+You read a message about a Twitter networking event.
+You decide to attend.

+Tools and Tasks:

+1. **Twitter** --> subscribe to the curated list of CryptoTwitter personalities at the following URL: .

+2. **Discord Mobile** --> post proof of subscription screenshot in `#qualified-lounge`

+*Level 3 Completion Bonus = 10 BUCKS*

-## Level 3 - Fully Qualified
+## Level 4 - Past Prime (Optional)

-*Bonus on promotion to Level 2 = 10 Points and 1 Crypto Tool NFT*
+You notice in Discord that the `#past-prime-lounge` channel is now open to you.
+You read the secret message and take the appropriate action.

+*Level 4 Completion Bonus = nil*

 ### Snapshot